-Patient-Centered Biosimilars Communications Policies Recommendations For Health Plans
+Patient-Centered Biosimilars Communications Policies

+Recommendations For Specialty Pharmacies

+As biosimilars become increasingly available, specialty pharmacies are in a powerful position to influence patient attitudes.
 Our organizations believe patient confidence in biosimilars is critical to avoid a negative patient experience or adverse impacts like the "nocebo effect" in which a patient has a negative health outcome out of a belief that the drug they took was lesser.
 It is therefore in every stakeholder's best interest to prioritize proactive education and communication processes that meaningfully address patient questions and concerns, and we believe every health care stakeholder has a distinct responsibility in communicating with patients.
-Health plans are in a powerful position to influence patient confidence.